-We provide executives with a base salary that is intended to attract and retain the quality of executives needed to lead our complex businesses.
+The Company provides executives with a base salary that is intended to attract and retain the quality of executives needed to lead the Company's complex businesses.
 Base salaries for executives are generally targeted at the Median Market Rate of the comparator group, although individual performance, experience, internal equity, compensation history and contribution of the executive are also considered.
 The Committee reviews base salaries for Named Executive Officers annually and may make adjustments based on individual performance, experience, market competitiveness, internal equity and the scope of responsibilities.